Official websites use .gov

 AoA also funds the National CDSME Resource Center at the National Council on Aging’s Center for Healthy Aging.
 The Resource Center works collaboratively with many national, state, and local partners to achieve two overarching goals: 1) Assist the national network of CDSME partners with increasing the number of older adults and adults with disabilities who complete evidence-based CDSME programs; and 2) Strengthen and expand integrated, sustainable evidence-based prevention program networks within states/regions/tribal entities to provide CDSME programs.

 The Resource Center provides leadership, guidance, and technical assistance to support its broad network of partners; manages a national database for CDSME programs; and serves as a national clearinghouse to highlight and share information and resources for CDSME programs.
-To access toolkits, webinar recordings, tip sheets, learning modules, and other online resources, go to https://www.ncoa.org/center-for-healthy-aging/cdsme-resource-center/.
+To access toolkits, webinar recordings, tip sheets, learning modules, and other online resources, go to NCOA's National CDSME Resource Center for Professionals.

 Back to Top